subsevenx/jekyll-subseven.io/README.md

 * Repeatable content loops for consistent structure.
 * Navigation menu with active selection, menu items,  (Powered by Bootstrap).
 * [Now Page](https://nownownow.com/about), sorted by most recent post.
+* 404/403 error pages OTB via .htaccess
+* Simple and fast
 * Semantic structuring and accessibility as a foundation, not an afterthought.
-* 404/403 error pages OTB via .htaccess

 ## Future Plans
 A lot, will document later.